Resources

 State Library of New South Wales Fellowships

 The State Library of New South Wales offers a number of prestigious and competitive fellowships to support the study, writing and teaching of Australian history and culture.
-Applications usually close in July of each year, with fellowships to take place the following year.

 » Read more